Press ESC to close

 Heather Knight made her international debut for England in a women’s ODI against India in 2010.

-A year later, she made her women’s Test debut and brought up her maiden Test century against Australia 2 years later, in 2013.
+A year later, she made her women’s Test debut and brought up her maiden Test century against Australia two years later, in 2013.
 She scored 157 runs off 338 deliveries, including 20 fours.

-The right-hand batter took 7 years to get her maiden ODI hundred.
+The right-hand batter took seven years to get her maiden ODI hundred.
 Knight accumulated 106 runs in 109 balls against Pakistan in 2017.

 She hammered her maiden T20I century during the 2020 Women’s T20 World Cup against Thailand.
 Coming to bat at No. 4, the England skipper rumbled her way to an unbeaten 108 off 66 balls.